Meno Martha International Menopause Directory

 If you are having symptoms of endometriosis after menopause, talk to your doctor about treatment options”.12

-In Symptoms and Causes of Endometriosis: Symptoms of Endometriosis – Endometriosis and Menopause. the JH explain:
+In Menopause: Endometriosis At Different Life Stages – Endometriosis and Menopause the JH explain:

 “Endometriosis symptoms often improve after menopause due to the drop in oestrogen hormone levels.